jpegleg/elvish-pathway/scripts/README.md

 This file is located in `/opt/wormsign/templates/wormsign.toml__template` in the `usul.elv` script.
 The template is copied and edited for each signing target using `/opt/wormsign/templates/update_config.sh`.

+WARNING: This mode of `wormsign` is the ephemeral signing mode with `-ats` which does not preserve the private key, only the public key.

 ```
 #!/usr/bin/env bash
 sed -i "s|TEMPLATE|$1|g" "$3"